mr-Arturio/Incredible_Playgroup_Finder/README.md

 - Logic to extend small card to full card
 - Style small card
 - ADD arrows to roll big card to small again (^ Show Less)!!!
+- Arrange the mobile layout with the map on top and Playgroup cards below.

 ### Future Development
-- Fix calendar icon to make it inline in mobile layout.
 - Hide filters in the mobile layout with a "Show Filter Options" button.
-- Arrange the mobile layout with the map on top and Playgroup cards below.
 - Add a contact form at the bottom.
 - Improve geolocation logic - check and generate longitude and latitude for addresses that are missing and populate the spreadsheet for future use.
 - Use days of the week (Monday, Tuesday, etc.) to display recurring weekly playgroups.
 Consider shortening data entries but manage cancellations by adding a 'repetitive' column (Yes/No logic).